 How to reduce the impact of customer complaints on your business using social media

-In this blog I look at how to reduce the number of customer complaints you may receive and how to reduce the impact of any complaints that you may receive.
+In this blog I look at how to reduce the number of customer complaints you may receive and how to reduce the impact of those complaints.

-I show you how to breed loyalty among your audience, how to make your customers feel valued and supported so that if something does go wrong, they are less likely to make complaints.
+I show you how to breed loyalty among your audience and how to make your customers feel valued and supported.
+Then, if something does go wrong, they are less likely to make complaints.

 Buying something, whether it is an item or a service, is no longer a simple case of thinking that we need that ‘thing’, handing over the money and walking away with it.
 With a huge increase in choice (from toothpaste, to courses, to holidays…) purchasing has now become a complicated process.

-Our supermarket shelves are full of hundreds of different versions of similar products which has made our weekly shop has become a quagmire of choice rather than a ‘supermarket swoop’.
+Our supermarket shelves are full of hundreds of different versions of similar products which has made our weekly shop has become a quagmire of choice.

-If someone already likes a brand and has a good experience with them before they purchase, they more likely to purchase from that brand.
+If someone already likes a brand and has a good experience with them before they purchase, they more likely to purchase from them.
 This, I think, we know.

 On line relationships should be treated in the same way as those in real life.
 It takes effort and time to build up a relationship; I cannot understate the value of building up relationships with your audience.